jakedmtr/heart-disease-analysis/README_old.md

 ## Overview

 An analysis of heart disease patients using Microsoft Excel.
 Here I investigated which attributes show a correlation with heart disease.

-The initial analysis used a publicly available Kaggle version of the Heart Disease dataset.
-During data validation, substantial duplication and differences in target encoding were identified.
-The original UCI Cleveland dataset was subsequently obtained and used to produce a second analysis based on the original source data.
-Both analyses are retained to demonstrate how dataset quality and preprocessing decisions can affect exploratory analysis.
+This analysis used a publicly available Kaggle version of the Heart Disease dataset.

 ## Dataset

-The original Kaggle dataset contained 1,025 records, but investigation revealed substantial duplication.
-Duplicate records (723) were removed before analysis.
-The dataset also used an inverted binary target relative to the original UCI definition, so the target variable was re-encoded such that 0 represents absence of heart disease and 1 represents presence of heart disease.
-Variable encodings were checked against the original UCI Cleveland Heart Disease dataset.
-The original data set dates from 1988 and consists of four databases: Cleveland, Hungary, Switzerland, and Long Beach VA and it contained 76 attributes, including the predicted attribute, but all published experiments refer to using a subset of 14 of them.
-However, only the Cleveland dataset is complete and processed as the other 3 databases contain missing values.
-The Kaggle data set seems to just use the Cleveland dataset but duplicated to increase the number of data points, which is very bad practice.
-I noticed during my project that the relationships seemed odd so I investigated and then found out the above information.
-So now I have instead just used the original processed Cleveland dataset (/data/cleveland_data.data) but have left the altered Kaggle version for comparison (/data/kaggle_data.csv).

-The "target" field refers to the presence of heart disease in the patient.
-The original data set used the values 0-4 where 0 signified no heart disease and values 1-4 appear to signify different degrees of the possibility of a patient having heart disease, with 4 being the highest.
-The author of the Kaggle data set re-encoded all rows with values 1-4 to just be 1 and then also (probably by mistake) inverted the target field, such that patients who didn't have heart disease seemingly had it, and vice-versa.
+This Kaggle dataset contained 1,025 records, but investigation revealed substantial duplication.
+The duplicate records (723) were removed before analysis.
+The "target" field refers to the presence of heart disease in the patient, where 0 = no heart disease and 1 = heart disease.
 I removed the 'ca' field (number of major vessels coloured by fluoroscopy) and the 'oldpeak' field (ST depression induced by exercise relative to rest) as I didn't use them in my analysis, which brings down the total number of columns to 12.

 Attribute documentation (12 attributes in total including 'target'):